 Short interest in MPC

-Marathon Petroleum (MPC) has seen a rise in its short interest (as a percentage of outstanding shares) from 1.3% in mid-September to its current level of 1.9%.
-This implies that the bearish sentiment in the stock has risen.
-Over the same period, Marathon Petroleum stock has risen 7.5%.
+Marathon Petroleum (MPC) has seen a rise in its short interest (as a percentage of outstanding shares) from 1.5% on January 2, 2018, to the current level of 1.7%.
+This implies that bearish sentiments on the stock have increased.
+Over the same period, Marathon Petroleum stock has risen 0.7%.